-There are no significant changes planned for this goal; however, expanding parent involvement in decision-making and increasing opportunities for in-person parent workshops (Goal 4, Action 1) at schools are important steps to further strengthen the partnership between schools and families.
+There are no changes planned for this goal; however, expanding parent involvement in decision-making and increasing opportunities for in-person parent workshops at schools are important steps to further strengthen the partnership between schools and families.
 By actively promoting these opportunities, we empower parents to contribute to the educational journey of their children and have a voice in shaping school policies and programs.

-Additionally, we are providing more family opportunities in enrichment activities aligned to foster shared, family academic experiences.
+Additionally, providing more family opportunities in enrichment activities aligns to foster shared, family academic experiences.
 Encouraging parents to attend these activities with their children not only enhances family engagement but also reinforces the importance of education within the home environment.
 This collaborative approach can contribute to a supportive and enriching learning environment for students.
-(Goal 4, Action 2)